Understanding Low Back Pain | Postural Pain Syndrome

 Postural Pain Syndrome arises when muscles surrounding the spine fail to stabilize is effectively, leading to excessive strain on spinal ligaments, discs, and joints.
 Over time, this instability can cause chronic pain, particularly when the spine is subjected to prolonged periods of poor posture or movement patters.
 As a result identifying and treating instability in the spine is crucial to relieving pain and restoring proper function.

-Since LBP is one of the most common conditions that present in our clinic, we feel the duty to help educate our audience on the ways to reduce the painful symptoms.
+Since LBP is one of the most common conditions that present in our clinic, we feel the duty to help educate our audience on the ways to reduce painful symptoms.
 Over time, improved spinal stability can decrease pain flare-ups and enable individuals to participate in daily activities and sports with less discomfort, contributing to overall quality of life.
 If you, or someone you know is suffering from LBP, our team can help.
 Contact us to get started!

 – The Salinas PT Team